ayurroshan/swiblog/site/content/_index.md

     practices, including Panchakarma therapy, detox programs, and personalized health consultations.
 intro:
-  heading: What I offer
+  heading: What We offer
   text: >
-    Panchakarma Therapies: Vasti (medicated enema), Virechana (therapeutic purgation), Nasya, Abhyanga, Shirodhara
+    We offer a thoughtfully curated selection of Ayurvedic products including herbal oils for massage and pain relief, detox powders and teas, digestive aids and tonics, women’s wellness formulations, and seasonal immunity boosters.
+Each product is rooted in traditional Ayurvedic wisdom and designed to support natural healing.
+To ensure safe, personalized, and effective use, all products are recommended only after a thorough consultation with Dr. Swikriti Lamichhane.
 products:
   - image: img/illustrations-coffee.svg
     text: We make the Ayurvedic oil from special oil preparation mentioned by Ayurveda text called "taila murchana" and customize the oil for the specific dosha and specific person
   - image: /img/illustrations-coffee-gear.svg
-    text: We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+    text: In Ayurveda, Dinacharya refers to a daily routine that aligns your body and mind with the natural rhythms of the day.
+Starting your morning with practices like tongue scraping, oil pulling, gentle yoga, and herbal tea can awaken your senses and kickstart digestion.
 values:
   heading: Our values
   text: >-